dehesa/CodableCSV/README.md

 There are two ways to use this library:

-1. imperatively, as a row-by-row and field-by-field reader or writer.
+1. imperatively, as a row-by-row and field-by-field reader/writer.
 2. declaratively, through Swift's `Codable` interface.

 ## Imperative Reader/Writer